ezsystems/commerce-documentation/docs/guide/search/search_cookbook/solr_managed_resources.md

 </fieldType>
 ```

-This definition should be placed in `schema.xml` files.
+This definition should be placed in `schema.xml` file.
 It defines `solr.ManagedSynonymFilterFactory` for synonym main class instead of `SynonymFilterFactory`.

 Now you have to add the dynamic field definitions for the fields that you want to use as synonyms.